bazurbat/jagen/README.md

 A workflow is organized around "projects" which are composed from several layers.
 Each layer can contribute rule definitions and environment variables to the project.
-The definitions are merged to generate meta build system which is then used to track individual packages build stages, allows selective rebuild or cleanup and management of sources.
+These definitions are evaluated to generate meta build system which is then used to track individual packages build stages, allows selective rebuild or cleanup and management of sources.

-Rules are declarative key-value pairs (dictionaries) defining a piece of information about a package.
-Rules with the same name are merged but there can be a few configurations for the same package inside a single project.
-This mechanism is used to support cross-compilation, but it is not limited to that.

-Every rule, environment file and build stage can be overridden in the subsequent layers or by the project.
+Every rule, environment file or individual build stages can be overridden in the subsequent layers or by the project.
 Built-in functions are provided to ease integrating of packages using common build systems like autotools and CMake with their own sets of workarounds.
 There are several vendor-specific layers in the Jagen distribution which can be used as an example.

 ## Requirements